Harsheetsharma/openapispec/README.md

 # ⚡ Hono Cloudflare API

-This is a lightweight and fast API project built using [Hono](https://hono.dev/) and deployed on [Cloudflare Workers](https://developers.cloudflare.com/workers/).
-It includes a simple OpenAPI spec and generated client SDKs for easy integration.
+This is a lightweight and fast API project built using [Hono](https://hono.dev/) It includes a simple OpenAPI spec and generated client SDKs for easy integration.

 ---